Far Cry 2: Awards and retrospective

-The Academy of Interactive Arts & Sciences nominated Far Cry 2 as "Action Game of the Year".
+The Academy of Interactive Arts & Sciences nominated Far Cry 2 for "Action Game of the Year" during the 12th Annual Interactive Achievement Awards.
 It was nominated in the "Best Shooter" at the 2008 Spike Video Game Awards.
-Also in 2008, game was nominated in the "Graphics/Technical" category at the National Academy of Video Game Trade Reviewers ceremony.
-At the 2009 Game Developers Choice Awards, it was nominated in the "Game Design" and "Writing" categories.
+Also in 2008, the game was nominated in the "Graphics/Technical" category at the National Academy of Video Game Trade Reviewers ceremony.
+At the 2009 Game Developers Choice Awards, it was nominated for the "Game Design" and "Writing" categories.
 In the book Gaming and the Arts of Storytelling, Darshana Jayemanne noted the game's many thematic and narrative parallels to Heart of Darkness, citing it as a good example of interactive storytelling.
 Chris Remo, in an opinion piece for Gamasutra, noted that Far Cry 2 rewarded thoughtful and slower-paced gameplay, praising it for providing an environment where players could create their own experiences.

 In an article ranking all entries in the Far Cry series in 2021, Game Informer ranked Far Cry 2 as eighth, with the writer calling it "black sheep of the family, beloved by just as many as those who hate it."
 Polygon's Austen Goslin called it a game ahead of its time due to its mechanics and themes.
 Doc Burford of USGamer noted its ambition and cited it as an example of diegetic storytelling through its gameplay mechanics.
 Phil Hornshaw, writing for Digital Trends, noted its dated nature in some areas and problems with its mechanics, but found it superior to several later entries due to its immersion and tone.
 Marsh Davies of Rock Paper Shotgun lauded it as the best entry in the series despite its flaws, calling the journey "painful, arduous but unforgettable".
 Both Goslin and Davies compared the difficulty to the later Dark Souls series.
-Zack Zwiezen of Kotaku ranked the game best in the series and said that "[n]o Far Cry title has quite captured the feel of Far Cry 2."